nextgis/dhi/smoothing/README.md

 ```

 #### Chunk creation
-You  can create chuncks manually or you can use script create_mapset.py (run GRASS first):
+You  can create chuncks manually or you can use script create_mapset.py (run in active GRASS session):

 ```
 python dhi/smoothing/create_mapsets.py -d cols=1000 rows=1000
 ```
-MAPSETs with size 1000x1000 pixels will be created.
-The mapsets covers default PERMANENT region.
-The names of the mapsets
-are consctucted by the rule: 'PREFIX_rowNumber_colNumber'; PREFIX is fixed string and it equals to 'node_'.
+This will create MAPSETs each 1000x1000 size (smaller on the boundaries if it doesn't divide equally).
+Mapsets cover default PERMANENT region.
+The names of the mapsets are: 'PREFIX_rowNumber_colNumber'; PREFIX is fixed string and it equals to 'node_' (yet hardcoded).

-*Note.* This procedure have to be done only once.
-If you want to restart the smoothing procedure and you have the chunks already,
-then skip this step.
+*Note* No new data are created and this procedure have to be done only once.
+If you want to restart the smoothing procedure and you have the chunks already, skip this step.

-*Note.* The script must be executed in active GRASS seesion.

-#### Smoothing in the chuncks
+#### Smoothing in the chunks
+Exit GRASS (just type ```exit```).

-Export enviroment variables
+Export enviroment variables:
  * GISBASE: path to GRASS binary, the subdirectory where GRASS GIS was installed,
  * GISDBASE: path to GRASS GIS database,
  * LOCATION_NAME: name of the mapset containig data,